widadmogral/endocode_academy_test/README.md

 ## Welcome script to show date, time, weather and a welcome message when a user logs in.

 Uses basic unix commands like echo and date.
-Also uses weather command from weather-utils package.
+Also Downloads a weather report from [wttr.in](wttr.in).

 ## Usage